Going to school

 - Meet state work search requirements and other eligibility criteria

-Under a Minnesota law passed in 1998, high school students are statutorily ineligible for unemployment benefits.
-Prior to December 11th, 2020 DEED denied students PUA benefits under this same provision.
+Under a Minnesota law passed in 1998, high school students are statutorily ineligible for regular unemployment benefits.
+However, under a recent court decision, some high school students may now qualify for PUA benefits.